RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### Global variables

-Global variable are declared outside all functions, they are accessible to all the functions declared in the same file.
+Global variables are declared outside all functions, they are accessible to all the functions declared in the same file.

 Global variables can only be initialized inside a function and cannot be `const`.